cloudmaster2010/openstack/devstack/openstack-with-dev.md

 # Introduction
-This guide describes things like following:
+This guide describes things like the following:
-  1. how to install openstack with zun and kata on ubuntu 20.04 using devstack.
+  1. how to install OpenStack with zun and kata on ubuntu 20.04 using devstack.
-  2. Navigate and manage dashboard.
+  2. Navigate and manage the dashboard.
   3. Network test between containers with cli.

 ## Setup OpenStack environment with zun and kaka